WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How is the transaction broadcast?

 Wasabi connects only to Bitcoin nodes that provide a Tor hidden service, so end-to-end encryption is enforced between the peers, without involving any exit node.
-Each peer is connected through a different Tor stream.
+Each peer is connected to through a different Tor stream.
-Transactions are broadcast to only one peer over Tor and immediately after that this peer is disconnected.
+Transactions are broadcast to only one random peer over Tor and immediately after that this peer is disconnected.

 If for some reason this fails, and a local [Bitcoin full node](/using-wasabi/BitcoinFullNode.md) is connected, then this is used to broadcast the transaction.
-By default it is gossiped to 8 peers over clearnet, but this depends on how it is configured by the user.
+By default it is gossiped to 8 peers over clearnet, but this depends on how the full node is configured by the user.

 If this too fails, Wasabi will (in the last resort) send the transaction through a new Tor identity to the coordinator backend for broadcasting.